xybor-x/enum/README.md

     // SafeEnum has many built-in methods for handling enum easier. data, _ := json.Marshal(RoleUser) // Output: "user" fmt.Println(RoleAdmin.IsValid())  // Output: true

-    // There is no way to create an invalid enum, except for the zero initialization. var r Role
-    fmt.Println(r) // <nil>
 }
 ```